Mansoura, Egypt: Culture

-The Egyptian Arabic dialect spoken by Mansoura's population is a northern Egyptian Arabic dialect, with noticeable influences from the city's surrounding rural villages, each of which has contributed to the city's population over the years.
-There are some similarities to Alexandrian Egyptian Arabic in some aspects of pronunciation.
+The Egyptian Arabic dialect spoken by Mansoura's population is a Northern Egyptian Arabic dialect, with noticeable influences from the city's surrounding rural villages, each of which has contributed to the city's population over the years.
+There are also similarities to Alexandrian Egyptian Arabic in some aspects of pronunciation.

-Mansoura National Museum used to be Dar Ibn Lockman, the house where Louis IX was imprisoned in 1250 during the Seventh Crusade.
+The Mansoura National Museum used to be Dar Ibn Lockman, the house where Louis IX was imprisoned in 1250 during the Seventh Crusade.
 Displayed in the museum are the suits of mail and swords of the crusaders, as well as a collection of maps.
 Huge paintings depict the Battle of Mansoura.

 The Mansoura branch of the National Library was inaugurated in 2008 as the Mansoura Misr Library.